Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: INEQUALITIES

 We assume that the equations of state satisfy the inequalities $0 \leq c_s \leq 1 $ and $ 0 \leq v_A \leq 1 $ as stated in Eqs.~(\ref{eq:ineq-sound}) and (\ref{eq:ineq-Alfven}).
-Then, we show that the velocities of the magneto-sonic waves (\ref{eq:sonic-velocities}) satisfy the inequalities (\ref{eq:ineq-sonic}), i.e.,
+Then, we show that the velocities of the magnetosonic waves (\ref{eq:sonic-velocities}) satisfy the inequalities (\ref{eq:ineq-sonic}), i.e.,

 Here, the relative magnitude between $ c_s$ and $ v_A$ is not assumed.